A-Larsen/azure-studies/11-22-2023/Azure-Fundamentals.md

 > To ensure resiliency, a minimum of three separate availability zones are
 > present in all availability zone-enabled regions.
 However, not all Azure
 > Regions currently support availability zones.

+## Use availability zones in your apps

+- Create redundancy by using duplicate hardware environments.
+Azure can help maker you app highly available through availability zones.

+- make high-availability by co-locating compute, storage, networking, and data resources within an availability zone and replicating in other availibity zones.

+- could be a cost to duplicating your services and transfering between availability zones

+- mission-critical applications

+- primarly for: VMs, managed disks, load balancers, and SQL databases

+- three categories

+    * **Zonal services**: You pine the resourc to a specific zone (for example, VMs, managed disks, IP addresses).

+    * **Zone-Redundant services**: The platform replicates automatically across zones (for example, zone-redundant storage, SQL Database)

+    * **Non-regional services**: Services are always available from Azure geographies and are resilient to zone-wide outages as wel as region-wide outages.